 What to expect at your appointment for a complaint of low back pain:

-You should expect to provide a full medical history to your healthcare provider.
+You should expect to fill out paperwork and provide a full medical history.
 An event or physical complaint that you think is entirely unrelated to your low back pain may provide essential information needed to make a correct diagnosis.

-Your doctor will perform a full physical exam, including sensation and strength testing.
-Your doctor may order X-rays, CT or an MRI to confirm the diagnosis.
-If non-mechanical low back pain is suspected, blood work will be ordered to confirm the diagnosis.
+Dr. Danielle will perform a full physical exam, including sensation and strength testing.
+She may order X-rays, CT or an MRI to confirm her diagnosis.
+If non-mechanical low back pain is suspected, blood work will be ordered to confirm her diagnosis.

 Seek immediate professional help if your low back pain is associated with any of the following symptoms: